 ON THE BACK OF DOORS

 5. Over-the-Door Towel Holder: Dorm dwellers need to store their wet towels in their dorm room.
 What better place to stow them out of the way than on the back of your door!
-4-Swing Rack Towel Holder
+Over the Door Towel Holder

 IN THE CLOSET